 CMPA Number (Canadian Medical Protective Association)

-- You can download the application and complete the online membership from the website; it is very user-friendly.
+· You can download the application and complete the online membership from the website.

-- Your CPSO number is required and processing time is 4–6 weeks.
+· Your CPSO number is required and processing time is about 4–6 weeks.

 OHIP – Ontario Billing Number

-- You must have your CPSO number to apply for your OHIP number.
+· You must have your CPSO number to apply for your OHIP billing number.

-- In general, you will need photocopies of medical licenses, malpractice certificates, immunization records, CV, Certificate of Good Standing and Certificate of Adult Criminal Convictions.
+· In general, you will need photocopies of medical licenses, malpractice certificates, immunization records, a CV, Certificate of Good Standing and Certificate of Adult Criminal Convictions.

 Other Things to Consider

-- To make the transition to practice as smooth as possible, it is important to build a team of individuals that will help you navigate through the transition (ask around to get a few suggestions):
+· To make the transition to practice as smooth as possible, it is important to build a team of individuals that will help you navigate through the transition – ask around and consider finding an: